TL;DR

 Not all editorial calendar tools are built for the realities of newsroom workflows.
 Choosing the right solution requires evaluating how well it supports your team’s structure, publishing volume, and strategic goals.

-Here are the key criteria to consider.
+Once you've landed on dedicated software, here are the key criteria to evaluate:

 1. Does It Support Multi-Platform Publishing?